 The internet is currently very limited in Cuba.
 Don’t expect to rely on it for anything essential.
 Consider it a perk if you are able to get online and you'll be much happier.

 However, in the event you need it, there are a few options to get on the internet in Cuba:

 Option 2: Go to a major hotel and wait in line (often an hour or more) to use a desktop computer with internet.
 It will be very slow.
-Don’t expect to visit more than 4-5 sites in 30 minutes, which will cost about $5.
-In Havana, the Nacional Hotel de Cuba has a decent internet connection.
+Don’t expect to visit more than four or five sites in 30 minutes, which will cost about $5.

 Option 3: Find an internet cafe.
 Rates can range from $6-10 per hour.

 Unfortunately, data plans are not available in Cuba at this time.

 Note For Americans: Currently, American Verizon and Sprint phones work, but it is considered roaming so will be very expensive.
-It will display on your phone as Cubacel service.
+It will display on your phone as a service.